Skip to main content

 where lnImpliedRate is the natural logarithm of the implied interest rate at the current market state, and Δt is the time elapsed.

-From these cumulative values, you can compute the geometric mean price of PT over a given interval (see Introduction to PT Oracle for details).
+From these cumulative values, you can compute the geometric mean price of PT over a given interval (see About the PT Oracle for details).

 Integration Guide